AntreasAntoniou/DeepClassificationBot/Readme.md

 1. Create your own classifiers
 2. Try different model architectures (Hint: go to google scholar or arxiv and search for GoogLeNet, VGG-Net, AlexNet, ResNet and follow the waves :) )

+**Special Thanks**
+Special thanks to Francois Chollet (fchollet) for building the superb [Keras](https://github.com/fchollet/keras) deep learning library.
+We couldn't have brought a project ready to be used by non-machine learning people if it wasn't for the ease of use of Keras.

+Special thanks to https://github.com/shuvronewscred/ for building the image scraper we adapted for our project.
+Original source code can be found at https://github.com/shuvronewscred/google-search-image-downloader